 - Brain fog

-Generally, women transitioning through Menopause are 45 to 55, with the average being 51.
+Generally, women exeperiencing the Menopausal transition are generally 45 to 55, with the average being 51.
 It is also possible to experience symptoms as early as 40.
 But if you’re under the age of 40 and experiencing those symptoms, that’s generally known as Premature Menopause.

 Menopause is usually talked about as if it’s a final destination or a resting place for all of your monthly period-related woes.
 But the truth is, you can experience the symptoms of Menopause for anywhere from seven to 14 years!
 Just let that sink in for a second.